 In recent years we have introduced new whole school literacy and numeracy projects.
 As a result of our school self-evaluation process we produce an annual school improvement plan.
 We examine our practices in other curricular areas also and we constantly review our work and our way of doing things.
 This is in the best interests of the pupils and it gives us an opportunity to enhance both teaching and learning.

 Our School Improvement Plans in Literacy and Numeracy are available from the school office.
 They have informed our teaching and learning over in recent years.

 Our School Improvement Plan in Literacy (2012 – 2015) focussed on

 Our School Improvement Plan in Numeracy (2013 – 2016) focussed on

 (ii) Maths Trails

 (iii) Maths Eyes

-Ceol has been identified as the next curricular area for evaluation and improvement in our school.
+SPHE and Ceol have been identified as the next curricular areas for evaluation and improvement in our school.